Sign-sensitivity of metabolic networks: which structures determine the sign of the responses: Discussion

 where $s^j_m$ is the stoichiometric coefficient of metabolite $m$ in the reaction $j$, and $a_j$ and $b_j^m$ are positive parameters.
 The reason for this choice is that the reactions appearing in the network only describe relations between metabolites.
 However, also other chemicals may be involved, in particular enzymes.
 The presence of enzymes is taken in account not by the stoichiometry of the network but indeed by choosing enzymatic kinetics rather than an elementary kinetics, such as mass action

 where again $s^j_m$ is the stoichiometric coefficient of metabolite $m$ in the reaction $j$, and $c_j$ is \emph{one single} positive parameter.
 A mathematical advantage of Michaelis-Menten over mass action is the greater richness of parameters, as \emph{$\#$inputs}+1 parameters appear in the rate of any reaction $j$, where \emph{$\#$inputs} indicates the number of input metabolites to reaction $j$.
-This richness allows to consider, at any fixed equilibrium $\bar{x}$, the derivatives $r_{jm}(\bar{x})$ as free positive parameters, independent from each other and from the equilibrium $\bar{x}$ itself.
+This {parametric richness has important consequences for the control of the sign of the responses.
+In fact, in Michaelis-Menten \eqref{michment}, a careful choice of the positive parameters $a_j$ and $b_j^m$ enables us to} consider, at any fixed equilibrium $\bar{x}$, the derivatives $r_{jm}(\bar{x})$ as free positive parameters, independent from each other and from the equilibrium $\bar{x}$ itself.
 We refer again to \cite{VGB20} for an explicit computation of this mathematical fact.
-For what concerns this paper, in a case of a kinetics as parametrically rich as Michaelis-Menten, there always exist choices of reaction rate parameters so that a response of indeterminate sign is positive, negative, or zero.
+For what concerns the present paper, in the case of a kinetics as parametrically rich as Michaelis-Menten, there always exist choices of reaction rate parameters so that a response of indeterminate sign {can be controlled} to be positive, negative, or zero.
 For parametrically poorer kinetics, as mass action, this freedom is missing: only one single parameter $c_j$ appears in the rate of each reaction $j$.
-Thus, further analysis must be performed to fully understand the actual sign of a response of indeterminate sign.\\
+Thus, for mass action, further analysis must be performed to fully understand and possibly control the actual sign of a response of indeterminate sign. {A viable and valid strategy may be carefully choosing also the equilibrium value $\bar{x}$, oppositely to the approach presented in this paper, where we have considered $\bar{x}$ fixed.
+However, consider a metabolite $m$ that is input to two reactions $j_1$ and $j_2$.
+Clearly, an `equilibrium parameter' $\bar{x}_m$ may appear in both the mathematical expressions of the derivatives $r_{j_1m}$ and $r_{j_2m}$.
+Contrarily to our approach then, if the equilibrium $\bar{x}$ itself is treated as a parameter, we may not consider $r_{j_1m}$ and $r_{j_2m}$ as parametrically independent, even in the Michaelis-Menten case.
+This indeed requires further analysis, untouched by the present work.}\\